The action could be one of the last before a statewide teacher walkout. Organizers fighting for better wages say that a strike is around the corner.

 When Arizona teachers began to organize after the successful West Virginia teacher's strike, Marceles volunteered to serve as one of three liaisons between AEU and Central High, acting as a link between the #RedForEd leadership and his campus.

-Arizona teachers are on the brink of a walkout because they're fed up with salaries that are nearly the lowest in the nation, by the calculations of the Morrison Institute at ASU.
+nearly the lowest in the nation, by the calculations of the Morrison Institute at ASU.

 In a video on the AEU Facebook page, one of the lead organizers broke the news that the date of a planned walkout will be announced sometime later this week or early next week.